Bariqa-Anwar/ROBOTICS-BOOK/docs/introduction/ros2-install.md

 # Replace 'humble' with 'iron' if you installed ROS 2 Iron
 source /opt/ros/humble/setup.bash

-# Optional: Add to your .bashrc for automatic sourcing on new terminals
+# Optional : Add to your .bashrc for automatic sourcing on new terminals
 echo "source /opt/ros/humble/setup.bash" >> ~/.bashrc
 ```